 The total amount may vary depending on a number of factors, including the accuracy and amount of information provided, if experts need to be engaged and whether the application is notified.

-The actual and reasonable costs are the cost of council staff time plus.
-Staff time is calculated according to a schedule of hourly rates outlined on the fees and charges page and disbursements such as copying, postage etc. will be charged at the actual cost.
+The actual and reasonable costs are the cost of council staff time.
+Staff time is calculated according to a schedule of hourly rates outlined on the Council’s fees and charges schedule and disbursements such as copying, postage etc. will be charged at the actual cost.

 Reduce processing costs